ahnguyen17/CompassAI/memory-bank/techContext.md

 5. Base64 image encoding/decoding adds processing overhead.
 6. Vision model API calls might have different pricing structures and rate limits compared to text-only models.
 7. Vision support for specific models (especially newer ones like GPT-4.1 series or Perplexity models) needs verification against official API documentation.
+8. **User Memory Storage:** The `UserMemory` model stores an array of context sub-documents.
+Performance considerations for querying and updating this array (especially with sorting, uniqueness checks, and trimming) should be monitored as data grows.
+The current `maxContexts` limit (e.g., 50-200) helps mitigate this.
+9. **Automatic Context Extraction:** The initial implementation for auto-extracting context is rule-based and simple.
+More advanced NLP techniques would require additional libraries or services and add complexity.
+10. **Context Injection:** Injecting too much context into LLM prompts can increase token usage and costs, and potentially dilute the immediate query's focus.
+The amount of context injected (e.g., top 10 recent items) is a balance.